aboyce/aws/specifics/Kinesis.md

 #### Capacity Mode

 Determines how capacity is managed and usage is charged for a stream.
 You can choose between provisioned and on-demand modes.
 In on-demand mode, AWS manages the shards to provide the necessary throughput, you only pay for the actual throughput used.
 You can switch between the two modes twice a day.

-#### Kinesis Agent

-A prebuilt Java application that offers an easy way to collect and send data to the stream.
-You can install it on a Linux-based environment, it can monitor files and send data to your stream.

 #### Reading and Processing Data